 11. Committee for Missing Children

-Like Operation Lookout National Center for Missing Youth, the next entry to our list reports to help return missing children to the parent’s arms.
+Like Operation Lookout National Center for Missing Youth, the next entry to our list reports to help return missing children to their parent’s arms.
 In reality, only 2% of donations go towards the cause.
+It’s no wonder that this organization gets a 0-star ranking from Charity Navigator.

 The rest, funnily enough, somewhere makes it into the likes of director David Thelen’s pockets.